plone/documentation/docs/install/install-from-packages.md

 ### Pre-requisites for installation

 -   An operating system that runs all the pre-requisites.
-    Most UNIX-based operating systems are supported, including many Linux distributions, macOS, or WSL on Windows.
+    Most UNIX-based operating systems are supported, including many Linux distributions, macOS, or {term}`Windows Subsystem for Linux` (WSL) on Windows.
     A UNIX-based operating system is recommended.

     ```{important}